-An examination of the scoping issues, the description of river management, and review of the existing data found four, river-related management information gaps that tie directly into the goals of the Commission's vision.
+An examination of the scoping issues, the description of river management, and review of the data found four, river-related management information gaps tied to the Commission's vision.
 Closing these gaps can help advance the goals of the 200-year vision and produce efficiencies that benefit taxpayers at multiple levels of government and produce tangible results for river managers, resource agencies, and the citizens residing in the world's third largest watershed.